-The total uncertainty of a measurement in use, in general, depends on the instrument, the environment, the procedures used, the standard equipment, the skill of the operator, data reduction (round-off procedures, algorithms used, etc.), and other elements.
+The total uncertainty of a measurement in use, in general, depends on the instrument, the environment, the procedures used, the skill of the operator, data reduction (round-off procedures, algorithms used, etc.), and other elements.
 When the dependence on such influences is strong or the measurement is critical, special effort is needed to establish the validity of each measurement.
 On the other hand, when the measurement accuracy is relatively insensitive to elements other than the instrument itself, as is often the case in legal metrology, the use of a verified instrument may be sufficient to ensure correct measurements.
 Nevertheless, measurement uncertainty relates to the measurement process, not only to the instrument itself.
-Note that throughout this Document primary concern is with measurement errors rather than instrument errors (that is, intrinsic errors of measuring instruments).
+Note that throughout this document primary concern is with measurement errors rather than instrument errors (that is, intrinsic errors of measuring instruments).
 Wherever possible, a legal metrology control system should not merely aim to ensure that the controlled measuring instruments are adequate; it must strive to ensure that the end product, namely the measurements, are adequate so that the ultimate objectives of equity in the marketplace and protection of the health and safety of the general public are achieved.

-c) Among others, for traditional weights and measures (W&M) instruments, which play a crucial role in the protection of consumers (weighing instruments, fuel dispensers, taximeters, material measures) when tests on instruments are made in-situ the above mentioned condition (i.e. that the measurement accuracy is relatively insensitive to elements other than the instrument itself) is fulfilled.

-d) Data gathering in legal metrology in general can be obstructed by the activities of servicing organizations: the metrological properties of measuring instruments before any repair are not known if repairers are not obliged by regulations to make the corresponding tests and to report the results to authorities.
-These operations carry additional costs to be borne either by users or by the government.
+- c) This condition is fulfilled, among others, when tests on instruments are made in situ as is the case for traditional weights and measures (W&M) instruments, which play a crucial role in the protection of consumers (weighing instruments, fuel dispensers, taximeters, material measures). - d) Data gathering in legal metrology in general can be obstructed by the activities of servicing organisations: the metrological properties of measuring instruments before any repair are not known if repairers are not obliged by regulations to make the corresponding tests and to report the results to authorities.
+These operations carry additional costs to be borne either by users or by the Government.
 Users, at least, tend to be extremely reluctant to bear them, since they do not see why they should take on these additional costs of consumer protection.
-In some jurisdictions instruments are verified, nearly totally, only after repair or servicing (whether it is technically necessary or not is a different matter).
-Under these special circumstances, government funded projects aimed at such data gathering and analysis are expected to be launched where accuracy tests on measuring instruments coming in from the field are carried out before any servicing.
-As a by-product, even causes for non-compliance can be analyzed and identified during such exercises.
+In some jurisdictions instruments are verified, nearly totally, only after a repair or servicing (whether it is technically necessary or not is a different matter).
+Under these special circumstances, Government funded projects aimed at such data gathering and analysis have to be launched where accuracy tests on measuring instruments coming in from the field are made before any servicing.
 An example of such a project and its implications is given in Annex 2.

-To assure metrological control, in general one is expected to specify in such projects the following three performance objectives at and above which performance is to be considered adequate:
+To assure metrological control, in general one must specify in such projects the following three performance objectives at and above which performance is to be considered adequate:

-- maximum permissible errors (for in-service inspection); - minimum compliance percentage (or target compliance), compliance percentage being the percentage of the controlled measurements made within MPEs; - desired level of confidence.
+- maximum permissible errors (for in-service inspection), - minimum compliance percentage (or target compliance), compliance percentage being the percentage of the controlled measurements made within MPEs, - desired level of confidence.